The classroom is not a natural environment. Children did not evolve to sit obediently in rows listening to an adult tasked with dispensing knowledge.

-As our society changed, and corporal punishment began to be questioned, other forms of discipline had to be found.
-We tell ourselves that our modern, reward-based methods of cajoling children to behave how adults wish them to are infinitely more humane than more brutal physical punishments.
+As our society changed, and corporal punishment began to be questioned and then, ultimately, outlawed, other forms of discipline had to be found.
+We tell ourselves that our modern, reward-based methods of cajoling children to behave how adults wish them to are infinitely more humane than the brutal physical punishments of the past.
 Yet, when we look at what happens to children who don’t respond compliantly to the usual inducements – those who continue to disrupt a classroom – the humanity of mainstream methodology is questionable.

 Has Ritalin replaced the rod?